jquirossoto/wordpress-multisite-ecs-efs-rds/README.md

 ```
 composer run cf-stack-deploy
 ```
-6. :confetti_ball: Visit your Wordpress URL.
+6. :confetti_ball: Visit your WordPress URL.
 To obtain the URL, run the following command.
 The URL is in the Outputs section.

 ```
 composer run cf-stack-describe